Welcome to the Cognitive Neuroscience of Memory Lab

 Our lab has also been active in the areas of public outreach:

-- In 2011 and 2013, our lab participated in Brain Awareness Week by sponsoring and organizing a display at the Radnor Memorial Library.
+- Over the past few years, our lab also participated in Brain Awareness Week by sponsoring and organizing a display at the Radnor Memorial Library.
 Brain Awareness Week (BAW) is a global education program founded by the Dana Foundation.
 During one week in March, BAW partners develop engaging activities to educate and spark interest in brain and neuroscientific research.
 Follow this link for a photo of the display.

 Follow the links below to find out more about us.